bartwell/ExFilePicker/README.md

 * SET_CHOICE_TYPE - int; one of CHOICE_TYPE_ALL, CHOICE_TYPE_FILES or CHOICE_TYPE_DIRECTORIES.
 Set what user can select - only files, only directories or both.
 Both by default.

 * SET_START_DIRECTORY - String.
 This path will be open when ExFilePicker activity will called.

+* DISABLE_NEW_FOLDER_BUTTON - boolean; if true, button "New folder" will not showing.

 Look example in ExFilePickerSample.